trvedata/move-op/README.md

 The [Isabelle/HOL](http://isabelle.in.tum.de/) formalisation and proof of correctness can be found in the following files:

+* `proof.pdf` contains a PDF rendering of the whole proof.
 * `Move.thy` contains the definition of the move algorithm for trees, a proof that a tree node has at most one parent, and a proof that the move operation is commutative.
 * `Move_Acyclic.thy` contains a proof that the tree contains no cycles.